mhayashi1120/Emacs-langtool/DEVEL.md

 - more unit test ( for each 4.x )
 - check version dependent code. (old code is remaining)
-- automated build on github action
+- automated build/test on Github Action
+- reconsider .test-init.el about on Github Action (or .test-init.el.sample)

 # Release